 Don’t worry about these genetic variations, as you can’t do anything about them.
 All these ab variations look great when you get strong and lean anyway.

 My Story: How I Got Six-Pack Abs as a Vegan

 We’re all different, so what works to get abs will vary from person to person.
 But still, I’ll share what worked for me.

 For me personally, eating a healthy “whole food” vegan diet keeps me at a healthy weight, around a 21 on the BMI scale and around 15% body fat.

-At that level of body fat, for me personally, I can see my upper abs—but my lower abs are still covered with some fat, and I have slight “love handles” on the sides.
+At that level of body fat, for me personally, I can see my upper abs—but my lower abs are still covered with fat, and I have some “love handles” on the sides.